Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 Traditionally, the type of saeujeot depends on the season when the shrimps are harvested:

-• First, Putjeot (풋젓) is traditionally made with shrimp harvested from the end of January through April in the lunar calendar.
+• First, Putjeot (풋젓) is traditionally made with shrimp harvested from the end of January in the lunar calendar through April.
 Other terms used to describe this style of saeujeot include deddeugi jeot (데뜨기젓) or dotddegi jeot (돗떼기젓).

-• Then, during May, people refer to saeujeot as Ojeot (오젓).
+• Then, during May, saeujeot is referred to as Ojeot (오젓).

-• Once the weather heats up, people refer to saeujeot as Yukjeot (육젓), aka ‘sixth-month jeot.’
-People harvest these shrimps in June.
-In South Korea, people regard these as the highest quality of fermented salted shrimp.
+• Once the weather heats up, people refer to saeujeot as Yukjeot (육젓), aka ‘sixth-month jeot’ when the shrimp are harvested in June.
+This is regarded as the highest quality of fermented salted shrimp.
 Typically, these shrimps have the best flavor and are the preferred ingredient when making kimchi.

 • Then, Chajeot (차젓) refers to shrimp harvested in July.